tonyabdo/tonyabdo.github.io/_projects/phone_stand.md

 related_publications: false
 ---

 I like having as much desk space as possible, and a phone that's lying around wastes that space.
 I searched around for one that matched my aesthetics and also allowed for charging capabilities.
 I found one from makerground on Thingiverse [here](https://www.thingiverse.com/thing:1383332), but there were a few stylistic choices I didn't like.
-As a result, I took into Blender and touched up STL file a little and reuploaded as a remix, term used in Thingiverse community.
+As a result, I took into Blender and touched up the STL file a little and reuploaded as a remix, term used in Thingiverse community.
 You can find my remix [here](https://www.thingiverse.com/thing:6010026).
-To be honest though, I rarely charge my phone while on the stand, so I'd probably use [this](https://www.thingiverse.com/thing:5993347) stand instead by Quill28.
+To be honest though, I rarely charge my phone while on the stand, so I'd probably use [this](https://www.thingiverse.com/thing:5993347) stand by Quill28 instead.

 <script src="https://cdn.jsdelivr.net/npm/swiper@11/swiper-element-bundle.min.js"></script>